 There are hot showers (solar powered; so pick your times carefully!), flushing toilets, BBQ’s and a beautiful beach to explore.
 Located just down the road from Greens Pool, Parry Beach is truly a great spot to call home for a few days.

-Camping fees are $7.50 per person per night, and fires are permitted with much greater freedom than the DPAW sites.
+Camping fees are $20 per couple per night (or $110 per week), and fires are permitted with much greater freedom than the DPAW sites.
 You can usually buy firewood from the little shop too.

 If you want to know more, check out our post at Parry Beach, Denmark.